oneops/oneops-training/includes/user-1-beginner-1-intro.md

 ## Please Interrupt Me

-- Speak up <!-- .element: class="fragment" -->
+- Speak up
-- Ask on chat <!-- .element: class="fragment" -->
+- Ask on chat
-- There is time for questions <!-- .element: class="fragment" -->
+- There is time for questions

 ## Questions?